boonya/dumb-home/README.md

 - `cd app` - to go into meteor applicaiton directory
 - `meteor npm i` - to install dependencies
-- `npm run lint` - to lint applicaation
+- `npm run lint` - to lint application
 - `npm run lint -- --fix` - to lint and fix all the fixable issues
 - `npm run storybook` - to build and serve [Storybook](https://storybook.js.org/)
 - `npm run build` - to build a static bundle